zevo-enterprise/zevo-enterprise/README.md

+## Who were the identified terrorists who hijacked the aircraft, or was it controlled?

+## Neusa's station is a submarine featuring a zero-gravity compartment; it is the room of lies.

+---

 ## Quem foram os Terroristas identificados que sequestram as aeronaves no bairro, ou era controlado???

 ## A estacao da neusa é um submarino que tem um compartimento com zero gravidade, é sala da mentira